The Experts Guide to Southeast Asia

 4. Enjoy your own private island, staying with up to 16 friends on idyllic Ariara Island, in the Palawan archipelago, Philippines.

-5. Take a boat trip: a junk on Halong Bay, a river cruise around Borneo or a colonial vessel in Burma.
+5. Take a boat trip: a junk on Halong Bay, a river cruise around Borneo or a colonial vessel in Myanmar.
 Waterways are crucial to understanding how Southeast Asia has developed.

 Was this useful?